X-616/X-616/README.md

 ***Contact Me > Since GitHub doesn't have direct messaging, feel free to get in touch by opening a new Issue.
 I’m always open to collaborations, questions, or just a friendly hello!***

-P.S.
-I’ll be glad to provide the source code if anyone finds it useful for their projects:

-​🖥️ X-1 Console (Bash): A professional Termux management dashboard for automating system tasks, monitoring resources in real-time, and managing packages via a sleek TUI.

-↓​🛡️↑scripts Phishing Checker (Python): A security tool that extracts URLs from text and performs deep heuristic analysis and live SSL/HTTP checks to identify malicious links.

-📱 👩🏻‍💻scripts customize the Termux app by changing its icon and name.
-The customized APK will function exactly like the original Termux.

 ​If there is enough interest, I will be posting them here soon!

 ##  -->   --> 🔭 🎮 📱 💻 👩🏻‍💻 🔎 📐